PointCloudLibrary/pcl/doc/tutorials/content/pcl_visualizer.rst

     viewer->addCoordinateSystem (1.0);
     ...

-These two lines set some properties globally for all viewports.
+These three lines set some properties globally for all viewports.
 Most of the PCLVisualizer methods accept an optional viewport ID parameter.
 When it is specified, they affect only that viewport.
 When it is not, as in this case, they affect all viewports.